-Assuming weight isn’t the reason, have you ever wondered why something you used to enjoy wearing no longer feels right?
+Assuming size isn’t the issue, have you ever wondered why something you used to enjoy wearing no longer feels right?

-If you can relate to this, release those clothes that no longer resonate with who you are today.
-When we let go of clothes we no longer enjoy wearing 80% of the time, we clear out stagnant energy that has kept us, even in a slight way, rooted in our past.
+If you can relate, release those clothes that no longer resonate with who you are today.
+When we let go of clothes we no longer enjoy wearing, we actually clear out stagnant energy that has kept us, even in a slight way, rooted to our past.
 This drains us in ways we may not feel consciously, but nevertheless can hold us back subconsciously.
-When you release those items you free up and reclaim your energy so you’re more fully grounded in present time.
+When you release those items, you free yourself to reclaim your energy so you’re more fully grounded in present time.

-This doesn’t mean you release all clothes from past years; it means you release clothes that no longer feel inspiring.
-And, if you’re holding onto clothes that are too small, only keep them if you do not feel defeated when you see them.
-Otherwise, release them or at least put them out of sight to retrieve when ready.
+This doesn’t mean you release all clothes from past years.
+It means you release clothes that no longer feel inspiring.
+And if you’re holding onto clothes that are too small, only keep them if you do not feel defeated when you see them.
+Otherwise, release them or at least put them out of sight to retrieve when able to wear them.